Global manufacturers go local in cost-wary India

 Daimler isn't alone.
 Engineering conglomerate Siemens is ramping up production of its low-cost SMART range in India.
 ABB, one of the world's biggest power and technology suppliers, has invested in local production plants and research and development centres.

-They are taking on entrenched local manufacturers, such as Tata Motors and Ashok Leyland in trucks, and Larsen & Toubro and Crompton Greaves in power gear.
+They are taking on entrenched local manufacturers, such as Tata Motors (TAMO.NS) and Ashok Leyland (ASOK.NS) in trucks, and Larsen & Toubro (LART.NS) and Crompton Greaves CROM.NS in power gear.

-Siemens, which operates through its listed subsidiary Siemens Ltd, says products from its locally tailored SMART brand are up to 40 percent cheaper than in Europe.
+Siemens, which operates through its listed subsidiary Siemens Ltd (SIEM.NS), says products from its locally tailored SMART brand are up to 40 percent cheaper than in Europe.

 It is selling power distribution gear which connects the grid to local circuitry that is "produced in Aurangabad on a low-cost base, for a country which needs low-cost solutions," says Armin Bruck, managing director of Siemens Ltd.